ZainRizvi/ZainRizvi.github.io/_drafts/how-to-get-a-custom-domain-email-address-for-free.md

 ![](/media/2020-01-14-mailgun logo.png)

 This is the secret sauce.
-We'll use MailGun to forward any email sent to your domain straight to your Gmail inbox (umm...you should sign up for Gmail too if you haven't already)
+We'll use Mailgun to forward any email sent to your domain straight to your Gmail inbox (umm...you should sign up for Gmail too if you haven't already)

 Go to their site at http://www.mailgun.com and sign up.
 It's free (even if they want you to give them your credit card)

-# Step 3 - Register your domain with MailGun
+# Step 3 - Register your domain with Mailgun

 Within MailGun find the option to add a new domain (it's in Sending -> Domains -> Add New Domain).
 Chances are they'll have setup their new user onboarding to guide you through that exact process.
 Follow the instructions on the page to setup your domain.